tthorntone/AdNauseam-Wiki/FAQ.md

 #### What is the "end goal" of AdNauseam?
 Confusing data so it becomes useless for advertisers and forces them to react?

 Yes, one goal of AdNauseam is protecting users from privacy violations and other harms that might follow directly or indirectly from tracking to which they have not consented.
 Another goal is to provide a means for users to let advertisers know that they don’t think such a system is ok.
 So yes, we would love to advertisers to respond with constructive alternatives which respect the values and preferences of users, but we are not holding our breath -- it may be that very different ways of supporting online content will need to be developed.
 But the real end goal of AdNauseam is to make software like AdNauseam unnecessary.

-#### Doesn’t AdNauseam harm small websites and publishers most?

-Small websites are in a tough situation.
-For some, financial survival depends on selling out visitors to ad network surveillance because there are no viable alternatives.
-Having seen no interest on the part of ad networks to do the right thing, we have concluded that pressure on the business model is the only fighting chance for change.
-AdNauseam offers one way of exerting such pressure.
-While it may, at first, impose stress on small websites and publishers, ultimately, this approach will lead to more advertising options and a fairer distribution of rewards than the current value-grab[<sup>1</sup>](https://www.wired.com/2017/04/stronger-privacy-laws-save-advertising/).
-Most importantly, small publishers will no longer be forced by ad networks to mislead and exploit their visitors in order to survive.
-Rather than passively enable and bankroll the surveillance advertising industry, we encourage and expect advertisers to welcome changes to the corrupt system that is the current status quo.

 #### Is there a business model behind AdNauseam?
 Do you consider yourself a business, or is it solely to make some kind of a statement about the state of web advertising?